 First things first, before you can make it to SWAT, you need to make it as a police officer.
-Most SWAT team members, with the exception of a few medics or other non-law enforcement functions, are cops first, so you need to make sure you meet the minimum qualifications for a police officer.
+Most SWAT team members, except for a few medics or other non-law enforcement roles, are cops first.
 To be considered for a job as a police officer, you must, at a minimum:

 - Be a U.S. citizen